iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 The number where cars exit (on the right) shows the average time cars spent waiting.
 Lower is better.

-Cars carry between 1 and 2 kids to school and drive/stop/wait at random rates.
+Cars carry 1 or 2 kids to school and drive/stop/wait at random rates.

 Pause/play with `P`.
 Also you can speed up the simulation by pressing `]`, or slow it down with `[`.